 What is your favourite varietal of wine grape?

 Do you have any hard and fast tips you can give wine fanatics?

 Invest in some really great stem wear.
 Don’t leave your wine in the car in extremely hot conditions, this will result in irreversible heat damage.
-Don’t be afraid of the sommelier, we want to share our knowledge with you and we love talking about our favourite topic which is wine and food.
+Don’t be afraid of the sommelier, we want to share our knowledge with you and we love talking about our favourite topic.

 What do you look for in the wines you drink?

 A well-made, balanced wine.

 What's the down-low in the wine trend world?

 Firstly, I’m so excited that more and more people are drinking Chardonnay.
 Cab Franc is so in right now.
 There’s also the controversial natural wine “movement” which has no official guidelines.
 Trends will come and go, but a well-made wine will never go out of fashion.